-Federico Marcon studies early modern Japan and is interested in the interaction of social, economic, and political dynamics in the formation of intellectual discourses and scientific knowledge in the early modern world.
-A native of Italy, he earned a laurea degree in East Asian Languages and Cultures from the University of Venice Ca’ Foscari, and after extended periods of research in Japan at Tokyo University of Foreign Studies and Waseda University he earned a Ph.D. from the History-East Asia program of Columbia University.
-After a postdoctoral fellowship at the Reischauer Institute of Japanese Studies, he worked as tenure-track assistant professor in the Corcoran Department of History at the University of Virginia.
+Federico Marcon is a social historian of ideas.
+Although his main area of expertise is early modern Japan, Marcon is interested in the interaction of social, intellectual, institutional, and politico-economic dynamics in knowledge production in the early-modern and modern periods as well as self-reflexively in the discipline of history-writing.
+A native of Italy, he earned a laurea degree in East Asian Languages and Cultures (with a “minor” in philosophy of language) from the University of Venice Ca’ Foscari, and after extended periods of research in Japan at Tokyo University of Foreign Studies and Waseda University he earned a Ph.D. from the History-East Asia program of Columbia University.
+After a postdoctoral fellowship at the Reischauer Institute of Japanese Studies of Harvard University, he worked as tenure-track assistant professor in the Corcoran Department of History at the University of Virginia.
 He joined Princeton University in 2011.

 Current Project and Research Interests

-Besides his work on Japan, Professor Marcon is interested in various issues in fields as varied as the history of science, the history of philosophy, and the philosophy of history.
-He is currently studying the works of Theodor W. Adorno and of other members of the Frankfurt School of critical theory and their importance in twentieth-century philosophy worldwide.
+Besides his work on Japan, Professor Marcon is interested in various issues in fields as varied as the history of philosophy, the philosophy of history, semiotics, and the history of science.